Chart Color Schemes

 Culburra Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Culburra Beach, as per the latest Census evaluation, 89.0% of dwellings were houses with the remaining 11.0% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 87.8% houses and 12.2% other dwellings.
+Culburra Beach's dwelling structure, as per the latest Census, comprised 89.0% houses and 11.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
 Home ownership in Culburra Beach stood at 50.2%, with mortgaged dwellings at 26.0% and rented ones at 23.8%.
 The median monthly mortgage repayment was $1,710, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Culburra Beach was $331, compared to Non-Metro NSW's $350.
-Nationally, Culburra Beach's mortgage repayments were below the Australian average of $1,863 and rents were substantially lower than the national figure of $375.
+The median weekly rent figure in Culburra Beach was $331, compared to Non-Metro NSW's $350.
+Nationally, Culburra Beach's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing